 The key to a direct experiential interpretation of quantum mechanics is to work on the premise that the mathematical formulation actually represents our reality directly.
 The eigenvalues and their corresponding eigenstates thus represent our direct experience of the object involved in our measurement.
 Let us call what is represented in quantum mechanics, in the act of measurement, an experiential event.
 According to the mode of thinking in terms of a mind-matter duality, this experiential event would be called “the encounter between a conscious observer and the object under measurement.”

 The difference now is that we no longer consider the mind as a separately existing entity, and we also no longer consider the object as a separately existing entity.
-We are to consider the experiential event itself as the real entities that the mathematical formulation of quantum mechanics actually deals with.
+We are to consider the experiential event itself as the real entity that the mathematical formulation of quantum mechanics actually deals with.
 Our justification for this approach is that neither the mind, as a separate entity, nor the object, as a separate entity, is actually represented in the mathematical formulation of quantum mechanics.
 What is represented, in terms of the eigenstates and their corresponding eigenvalues are, in fact, the experiential events of the conscious observer experiencing the object.

 This view of reality is actually not as strange or as revolutionary as it may seem.
 It is not even a new viewpoint that I am inventing or introducing, because it is a view of reality that corresponds to the Madhyamika philosophy of Buddhism, which has been extant for more than a thousand years.
 What this means is that the perspective of reality according to Madhyamika philosophy actually corresponds very closely to what is being represented by the mathematical formulation of quantum mechanics!